swarels/cits3403_project/README.md

     pip install flask-sqlalchemy
     pip install flask-migrate
     pip install flask-login
+3. Change 'self.id' to 'self.username' in mixins.py inside flask_login folder in the virtual environment
 3. Then to run the server, do this:
     flask run
 4. Then click on the URL provided.